-Using this unique feature in the LimeOrder Point Of Sale software will save your time when you want to define the products.
+Using this unique feature in the LimeOrder Point Of Sale software will save you time defining the products.

-There are many modifiers like soup, fries and pizza toppings which are price-based modifiers.
-By using this unique feature in LimeOrder PoS Software for restaurants, you can assign different pricing of a modifier choice like a salad when it is sold separately and when it is used as a modifier choice for Steaks.
+There are many modifiers like soup, fries, and pizza toppings which are price-based modifiers.
+Using this unique feature in LimeOrder PoS Software for restaurants, you can assign different pricing of a modifier choice like a salad when it is sold separately and when it is used as a modifier choice for Steaks.

 The quantity modifiers are the modifiers that customers can add to the quantity.
-For example, when a customer orders a pizza, they can add the same topping up to several pieces.
+For example, when customers order a pizza, they can add the same topping up to several pieces.

 To add these modifiers in LimeOrder, you need to open the POS Admin App and then click the “Modifiers” button in the Base Data section.

-If you do this properly, you will see a modifier form in which you can input new modifier groups and modifier choices.
+If you do this properly, you will see a modifier form to input new modifier groups and modifier choices.
 The temperature of the Steak should be a modifier group that contains different modifier choices like Rare, Medium, and Well done.